-NOTE: The following works are provided as an additional resource for Essay Preparation:
+NOTE: The following works are provided as an additional resource for Essay Preparation and for the role-play exercise listed in Annex B:

 1. Handel, Michael I. Masters of War: Classical Strategic Thought.
 London: Cass, 2001.
 Pages 91-117.
 (Physical or E-Reserve)